Enabling SSO with Okta as the Identity Provider

 Sign On tab.

 - Click the View Setup Instructions tab and from the new page that opens, copy the Identity Provider Single Sign-On URL and download the X.509 Certificate.
-These will be needed later in step 18.
+You will need these to complete step 16.

 Log out from Okta (you will want to test with a non-admin user in a moment).

 - Toggle Force SAML Sign-in if you want Users to only log in to Help Scout via SSO with Okta.
-Even if this is selected, an Account Owner will always be able to log in to Help Scout with their account password (this is to prevent the Account Owner from getting locked out).
+An Account Owner will always be able to log in to Help Scout with their account password (this is to prevent the Account Owner from getting locked out).
 Don't forget to click the Save button.

-Single Sign-On will now be enabled.
-Users who try to log in with an email address for any of the domain(s) provided in step 17, will be taken to Okta to authenticate, and then redirected to Help Scout upon a successful log in.
+Single Sign-On is now enabled.
+Users who try to log in with an email address for any of the domain(s) set in step 17 will authenticate with Okta and redirected to Help Scout upon a successful log in.